AMARTYA2020/Static-Win-11-OS-using-HTML-and-CSS/README.md

 # Static-Win-11-OS-using-HTML-and-CSS

-The Images used is taken screenshots
+The Images used is taken screenshots from the Preview of